lightningrodlabs/we-tauri/README.md

 2. Clone this repo: `git clone https://github.com/lightningrodlabs/we && cd ./we`.
 3. Enter the nix shell: `nix develop`.
 4. Run: `npm install`.
+5. Compile holochain and lair, following the commands in the [release.yaml](.github/workflows/release.yaml) for your platform.
+6. Run `npm run start`.

 ### Running the DNA tests